 Again, we have a solution that adds approval to the engineering change orders.
-However, if you have an external two on that, that you want to integrate with where that the approval of those engineering change orders will happen we can make that happen as well.
-Again, we try to provide a platform upon which companies can start and then as they build or get more complex that allows you to expand and grow into those solutions as well.
+However, if you have an external two on that, that you want to integrate with where the approval of those engineering change orders will happen we can make that happen as well.
+Again, we try to provide a platform upon which companies can start, and then as they build or get more complex that allows you to expand and grow into those solutions as well.
 So that's a little bit about the production bills of material.
 And then again, as, as we take a look at the production bill of operations, again, I have that concept of multi-variant.
-I have the ability to, to define that bill of operations.
-So if I was to take a look, not at recently viewed, but all builds of operation by selection, and you'll notice that I'm doing something up here, I don't have to scroll through lists.
+I have the ability, to define that bill of operations.
+So if I was to take a look, not at recently viewed, but all builds of operation by the selection, and you'll notice that I'm doing something up here, I don't have to scroll through lists.

 I can just do a search using a wild card.
 I also can create views that I saved so that it makes it easier for me when I go into the system.
 But as we want to take a look at the spill of operation here, I can see how that's defined.
-If I wanted to go ahead and view all here, I can, I can view all in this gives me planning view gives me some where use capabilities and just gives me overall control.
+If I wanted to go ahead and view all here, I can, I can view all in this gives me a planning view gives me somewhere use capabilities, and just gives me overall control.
 So as we're taking a look at how the production data is defined, we have our production bills and material or production bills of operation.
 We have engineering change orders, which are created based upon the requirement to change the, the production bill of material.
 And then we have the production models that bring those together.
-So really in, in terms of controlling the approval and the, you know, the SOPs and the PQs and IQs around that that is documentation that is readily available.
-And we can add approval processing to that either inside of business, by design or by interacting with an external system itself and only releasing those based upon the external approvals.
+So really in, in terms of controlling the approval and the, you know, the SOPs and the PQs and IQs around that is documentation that is readily available.
+And we can add approval processing to that either inside of the business, by design, or by interacting with an external system itself and only releasing those based upon the external approvals.